 Different milks foam differently.
 The general rule is the more fats the better.
 This is why whole milk froths best.
 That isn’t to say you can’t use different milks.

 Of course, you can but do be aware the volume of foam will differ between milks.
 It will also probably differ between brands so if you find a milk which foams well stick with it.

 If you’re using no fat (skimmed milk) or most of the plant-based milks you won’t get the same amount of foam as you would if you used whole milk.

 This obviously isn’t great news for vegans.
 Of the plant-based milks soy and oat tend to foam the best.

 However, barista blend milks make exceptional froth.
 They are still vegan and you should be able to buy them from your usual supplier.

 The only other reason why your milk frother isn’t frothing is that you’re not frothing long enough.

-This shouldn’t be an issue with an electric frother (they’re pre-programmed), but if you’re using a handheld frother you should whisk the milk for at least 30 to 40 seconds.
+This shouldn’t be an issue with an electric frother (they’re pre-programmed), but if you’re using a handheld frother you should whisk the milk for around 30 seconds.

 However, if you’re using a cheaper frother with a small whisk head (like the £1 Ikea milk frother) it could take longer so stick at it.

 As we’ve seen there really isn’t too much that can go wrong with a milk frother.
 If yours isn’t frothing, we’ve covered all the obvious reasons for that.
 Hopefully the advice I’ve given will resolve any issues you’re having.
 But if not don’t hesitate to get in touch and I’ll try my best to help further.